Every Filipino has experienced or knows someone close to them who has experienced an emergency.

 If you do not have any dependents, it is best to keep your emergency fund in a bank where you live.
 This way, you have access to it anytime you need it.
 However, if you do have dependents here in the Philippines, it might be prudent to have two separate emergency funds: half for you and another half for your dependents in the Philippines.
 Divide your emergency fund budget and deposit it equally in both of your bank accounts.

-8. Does keeping emergency fund in a digital bank safe?
+8. Does keeping an emergency fund in a digital bank safe?

-Generally, yes, it’s safe to keep your emergency fund in a digital bank like ING and CIMB.
+Generally, yes, it’s safe to keep your emergency fund in a digital bank like CIMB.
 They’re regulated by the BSP and insured by the PDIC like regular banks.
-But just like their brick-and-mortar counterparts, digital banks also go through regular maintenance so their apps may become temporarily inaccessible at a short notice.
-They’re also vulnerable to hackers just like traditional banks but it has more to do with the user’s carelessness in giving their OTP to strangers than the integrity of the digital banks themselves.
+But just like their brick-and-mortar counterparts, digital banks also go through regular maintenance, so their apps may become temporarily inaccessible at a short notice.
+They’re also vulnerable to hackers, just like traditional banks, but it has more to do with the user’s carelessness in giving their OTP to strangers than the integrity of the digital banks themselves.

 For these reasons, it’s only wise to never put all your eggs in one basket.